KennethCNg/airbase/README.md

 **Home show page populated with data fetched from google**
 ![home-show](https://raw.githubusercontent.com/sksea/i/master/airbase-prod-readme/homes-show.png)

-From project, I also got a taste of the importance of sanitizing data.
+From this project, I also got a taste for the need to sanitize data.
 When I tried to build addresses from responses, I realized that the Google Places API returned addresses in arrays of varying lengths.
 This pushed me to handle each locale differently.

 `google_maps_helper.rb`
 ```ruby